mana-z/cprocess/README.md

 `FILE*` access to the process.
 This, however, only allows an uni-directional communication and does not help with other bad traits of `system()`.

-In both cases there are even some security implications about which you may read in man of `system()`.
+In both cases there are even some security implications about which you may read about in man of `system()`.
 This makes them non-ideal in terms of performance, flexibility and security.

 ## And what is wrong with using `fork()+exec()` directly?